Jayessh25/RISC-V-SoC-Tapeout-Program_VSD/RTL-to-GDS(VSDBabySoC)/Readme.md

 </details>

 ---
-# Summary:
+# Summary

  Throughout this project, I gained complete hands-on experience in the full RTL-to-GDSII flow using the VSDBabySoC.
 I began with understanding the SoC architecture, RISC-V core, peripheral interactions, and functional modeling in Week 2.
 In Week 3, I moved to RTL synthesis, gate-level simulation, and post-synthesis STA, learning how synthesis optimizations affect timing and functionality.
 Week 7 introduced me to the physical design stages—floorplanning, placement, CTS, and routing—using OpenROAD, where I implemented the full physical layout and optimized congestion and clock distribution.
 In Week 8, I performed post-route STA with SPEF parasitics, analyzed setup/hold slacks across PVT corners, and completed timing closure.
 Overall, I learned every major step from RTL design to final GDS generation, gaining a complete understanding of how an SoC moves from functional behavior to tape-out-ready silicon.

 ---

-## 🔗 Final Documentation File  of week 0 to week 8
+## Final Documentation File  of week 0 to week 8

 👉 [VSDBabySoC RTL-to-GDS documentation](https://github.com/VEERARAGAVAN7/VSD_SoC_Tapeout_Week9/blob/main/week9_final_documentation.md)